 In the second comparison below, we can see how the HDR mode highlights the concrete bench’s texture.
 Giving again a more tactile feel to the photograph.
 I didn’t expect it, but I prefer the second shot.
 I can imagine how this could be a plus with close-up shots inside an urban environment.

-A carousel in HDR
+A carousel in High Dynamic Range

 In this shot, the metal of the seats and above them are really well captured.
 They’re richer than what they would’ve been with the standard BW mode.
 Notably their fine details and reflections.
 We can even see the scratches on them.